-This feature allows you to analyze your database using a range of different filters including; Aware, Informed and Engaged actions for each project, project and participant tags, suburb, sign up form questions, hubs, groups created, status of participants and others such as joined date, email address as well.
+This feature allows you to analyze your database using a range of different filters including; Aware, Informed, and Engaged actions for each project, project and participant tags, suburb, sign up form questions, hubs, groups created, the status of participants, and others such as joined date, email address as well.

 So this article helps to plan your registration form questions and then use our detailed help article on Customise your signup form to create and edit questions in the form.
 The registration form can be accessed from the Site settings menu, by selecting the Signup Form link.

 Because you are essentially setting up your database by creating your signup form, it's important to choose appropriate questions, in order to manage the database more efficiently.